ogunleye0720/THREE-TIER-ARCHITECTURE/README.md

 ## RELATIONAL DATABASE (RDS) READ_REPLICA DEPLOYMENT (OPTIONAL)
 This Deployment Is Optional, And Is Applicable To All Deployment Use-Cases (Multi-Team Deployment With Remote State Management And Deployment Without Remote State Management) !!

-In Summary, An AWS Read_Replica Is A DataBase Service Provided By Aws To Enable Duplication Of A Master DataBase Instance In The Same Region Or Different Region.
+In Summary, An AWS Read_Replica Is A DataBase Service Provided By AWS To Enable Duplication Of A Master DataBase Instance In The Same Region Or Different Region.
 This Replica Is A Read-Only Dupicate Of The Master DataBase Instance.
 For A Cross-Regional Read_Replica, In This Project Use-Case, Serves The Sole Purpose Of Backing Up The Master DataBase In The Source Region Incase Of Disasters.
 In the event Of A Disaster In The Primary Region, The cross-regional Read_Replica Can Be Promoted To Become The New Primary Instance, Thus Minimizing Downtime And Data Loss.

 ## STEPS TO DEPLOY A CROSS-REGIONAL READ_REPLICA RDS INSTANCE

+STEP 1 : - The source_db_instance ARN Is Required By The Read_Replica To Connect Across Region With The Master RDS.
+Log Into Your AWS account, Search For The RDS Management Console In The Source Region, Which Is By Default "us-east-1".
+Select The RDS Matching The Idenfier.
+Click On The Configuration tab, Navigate until you Find The ARN.
+There Other ways To  Get The Source_db ARN.
+Copy The ARN and Paste Somewhere Safe For Future Reference.

+   - [x] An Amazon Resource Name Can Be Constructed Using The Following Syntax:

+     ```
+     arn:aws:rds:<region>:<aws account Number>:<resourcetype>:<identifier>
+     ```
+     In Our Use-Case,

+     arn:aws:rds:us-east-1:123456789012:db:db-identifier

+NOTE !!!
+The Identifier Is Equivalent To The [var.rds_identifier](https://github.com/ogunleye0720/THREE-TIER-ARCHITECTURE/blob/master/modules/RDS/variable.tf) declared in RDS module variable.tf file.

+STEP 2 : - Open The cloned THREE-TIER-ARCHITECTURE Directory In Your Local Machine, Locate modules sub-directory And Open The
+           RDS_read_replica module.

+           ```
+           $ path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica
+           ```
+STEP 3 : - Open The variables.tf File And Paste The Source_db_arn in The default placeholder.
+For Instance;

+           ```
+              variable "source_db_arn" {
+                  type = string
+                  default = "arn:aws:rds:us-east-1:123456789012:db:db-identifier"

+                  # Example of source_db_arn arn:aws:rds:us-east-1:123456789012:db:db-identifier
+              }
+           ```
+STEP 4 : - Edit The .tf Files To Suit Your Use-Case, Ensure All Changes Are Saved.

+STEP 5 : - Deploy The RDS_read_replica.

+           ```
+           path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica$ terraform init
+           ```

+           ```
+           path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica$ terraform plan
+           ```

+           ```
+           path/to/THREE-TIER-ARCHITECTURE/modules/RDS_read_replica$ terraform apply -auto-approve
+           ```

+STEP 6 : - Wait Until The Process Is Completed!!!
+This Process Might Take Approximately 25mins.